 Through the Recommendation feature, you can also assign specific tasks to members of the teams.

 Using these features allows you to designate the owners of particular tasks, keeping track of who is responsible for each stage of content development.
 This will improve your efficiency and effectiveness.

-Creating a content calendar can be an effective way to boost your content production and content strategy.
-Your content will be tightly aligned with a content calendar strategy and it will be pre-planned, allowing you to capitalize on opportunities that arise throughout the year.
-Consider these steps and prepare your content calendar today.
+Creating a marketing content calendar can be an effective way to boost your content production and content strategy.
+Your content will be tightly aligned with a marketing content calendar strategy and it will be pre-planned, allowing you to capitalize on opportunities that arise throughout the year.
+Consider these steps and prepare your marketing content calendar today.